craigthings/atomx/README.md

 Store.get(); // { count: 0 };
 ```

-Transforms all state within the store into a flat object.
+Transforms all atomic states within the store into a flat object.

 ### `Store.set(state: Object)`